I’m sure you’ll agree with me when I say:

 What is the CHES Certification?

-The CHES Certification exam certifies those who want to teach behaviors to the general public that promote wellness.
+The CHES exam certifies those who want to teach behaviors to the general public that promote wellness.
 The CHES certification exam is based on Seven Areas of Responsibility which are a set of Competencies that each Certified Health Education Specialist needs to know.

 What are the Seven Areas of Responsibility?